whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-05-Monthly-Mystery-Box-of-Awesome-by-That-Daily-Deal-Subscription-Box-July-2016-Review.md

 <i class="icon-exclamation-sign"></i> **My Thoughts:** My first Mystery Box and I can honestly say I have a bit of mixed feelings about it.
 On one hand, I knew that I would get the hammock and that made the cost of the box somewhat justifiable.
 On the other hand, I'm not so sure I enjoy the other items.
 I can certainly find use in them and will use them eventually.
 The total value also outdid the cost so at least I'm happy with that.
 I guess this month's items were just not up my alley.
 I've seen what they've sent in previous months and loved them, so hopefully this month was just a bit of a dud and next month's box will be better.
 Fingers crossed!

 Interested in subscribing?
-You can go [subscribe here](http://www.thatdailydeal.com/home.php?id=18483){:target="_blank"} to start receiving their monthly mystery boxes!
+You can [subscribe here](http://www.thatdailydeal.com/home.php?id=18483){:target="_blank"} to start receiving their monthly mystery boxes!
+I dare you!

 <br>